This website requires JavaScript.

 1. Camera

-The OBSBOT Tail 2 is an AI-powered streaming camera that tracks players and captures smooth, high-quality footage.
+The OBSBOT Tail 2 is one of the best video cameras for sports, an AI-powered streaming camera that tracks players and captures smooth, high-quality footage.
 Its portability and intelligent tracking features make it beginner-friendly, while the auto-framing functionality ensures you never miss any action.

 Pros: